Library staff left in the dark about University plans - Honi Soit

 University management told staff they have no strategic planning nor minimum staffing level for the libraries.

 “If this is true, then students and staff should be very worried – our library is in the most incompetent hands ever.
-IIf this isn’t true, then library management is denying staff and students essential information,” said Harrison.
+If this isn’t true, then library management is denying staff and students essential information,” said Harrison.

 “We don’t know how the Library can cut staff when it has not developed an understanding of the minimum resources required to keep it operating at a fundamental level,” said Grant Wheeler, USyd Branch President of the Community and Public Sector Union.